waynew/Heinrichy/README.md

 And many more modules coming soon!

 ## Installation
-After downloading Heinrichy, fill in the config file where the values say 'default' (you can also change some values which is optional) and then just run 'heinrichy_main.py'.
+After downloading Heinrichy, fill in the config file where the values say 'default' (you can also change some other values which is optional) and then just run 'heinrichy_main.py'.

 ## Basic questions